 The problem with clone vape tanks is that there are no standards or assurances of quality control.
 In fact, many clone or fake vapor tanks are made of the cheapest available materials.
 Always check the authenticity code with the manufacturer to verify you have an authentic product.
 The idea of a clone or fake, of course, is to undercut the price of the real thing and lure vapers into deals that are too good to be true.
 The end result is most often a defective product and a lousy vape.

 Counterfeit vape accessories are becoming such a problem that brands are starting to fight back.

-Buying directly from US vape companies like V2, Halo, and Mig Vapor helps you avoid this concern altogether.
+Buying directly from US vape companies like VapeChemist, Broke Dick and Mig Vapor helps you avoid this concern altogether.
 The US companies exert strict inventory control of their products and this does not give the counterfeiters a window to take advantage.
 If you do buy an imported vapor product, make sure you buy from a reputable vendor and authenticated dealer like Direct vapor.

 The best vape tanks provide the best possible vaping experience.
 Leading manufacturers like Smok, Uwell, Halo, etc have earned their reputations as proven performers.
 The best tanks and atomizers are made of the best quality materials and meticulously engineered.
 Little details like how the airflow is directed through the coil are carefully designed for optimal vaping.
 The best reliably perform and deliver.

 Vaping Daily is the voice of vaping because we help people filter out the excess noise and hype bringing clarity to confusion.
 There are so many choices and grandiose claims being made all the time.
 We break things down to the basic fundamental elements.
 The overall aim is to help you find the vape tank that you will most enjoy.
 That’s what makes the effort so worthwhile.

 Published: October 30, 2018Updated: April 30, 2020